 With everything in mind – there are some simple takeaways we can use for recommendations.

 - You live in a dry climate

 - You want to keep the budget down

 On the other hand, Get an air conditioner if…

 - It’s hot!

-- You prioritise comfort over budget
+- You prioritize comfort over budget

-- You want less work after install
+- You want less work after the installation

 - You need accurate temperature control